networkx/networkx/doc/reference/backends.rst

 ********************

 .. note:: Both NetworkX backend and config systems are experimental.
-They let you execute an alternate backend implementation instead of NetworkX's pure Python dictionaries implementation.
+They let you execute an alternative backend implementation instead of NetworkX's pure Python dictionaries implementation.
 Things will almost certainly change and break in future releases!